imhwy/CS115-Report/README.md

 - This method is completely different from **Dimensionality reduction**.
 - The result of using this method is showed in this report.

+### Split data

+- To build a model, we do not use all of dataset to train or test.
+So spliting is obligatory
+- In this report the dataset is splited into training data, validation data and testing data.
+  - The training data is used for training the algorithms into a predictive model.
+  - The validation data is used for testing the model and assume the best one **(Evaluation metrics)**.
+  - The testing data is used for user who working with the model after building.
+- There are a lot of way to split the data, but two common way of spliting is (70-20-10) and (60-20-10).
+- 70%-training, 20%-validation, 10%-testing is used in this report.

+## IV.
+Main algorithms and models

+- There are 4 algothms used include **Logistic Regression, K-nearest Neighbors, Decision Tree(gini, entropy), Support Vector Machine(linear, rbf)**.
+- We will not discuss the main idea of each algorithm in this report and just about the result of Pima dataset used for those.
+-